The Arrow-Cross (Nyilas) Government

 29 November

-A new decree decribes the establishing of a large ghetto in District VII.
-Non-Jews have to leave the designated area and buildings by December 7.
+A new decree announced the establishment of a large ghetto in District VII.
+Non-Jews had to leave the area by December 7.

-The two older women (my grandmother Regina and her sister Irén) are still at Szervita tér 5, which is not a protected building.
-The two Lilys visit their mothers without a star, but they know that at some point, the mothers would have had to join us on Tátra Street or Katona József Street [They visited as often as possible.
-I don’t have an exact address].
-The only alternative would be to allow them to be taken to the large Budapest ghetto.
+The two older women (my grandmother Regina and her sister Irén) were still at Szervita tér 5, which was not a protected building.
+The two Lilys visited their mothers without a star, but they knew that at some point, the mothers would have had to join us on Tátra Street or Katona József Street.
+They visited as often as possible.
+The only alternative would have been to allow them to be taken to the large Budapest ghetto.

 December